-MPR for 2Tx PC2 ULFPTx MIMO based on one PC2 and one PC3 PAs.
+MPR for 2Tx PC2 ULFPTx MIMO based on at least one PC2 PA.

-This architecture is the baseline assumption behind UL MIMO full Tx power capability where the single port full Tx power is supported by the PC2 PA and thus TxD is not supported.

 In this case, one PA has effectively 3dB margin but not the other.
 For emissions since the ACLR and SEM is based on the sums of each connector, for equal power and equal back-off, one side will have margin to SEM and ACLR versus the other which will compensate.
 For this reason, it is likely that such architecture can meet the 1Tx PC2 MPR given a 3dB margin one side only has to compensate for the small MPR delta between PC2 1Tx and 2Tx MPR.
 Given that EVM is also related to the combination of the two sides, such compensation should also exist.

 Tentative way forward: